jdylanmaddox/Robot_Normalization/README.md

 2. A csv file containing DNA concentrations in plate format (i.e., 8x12 matrix).
 This is the same format produced by our Tecan plate reader.
 You simply need to deleted any min or max and standard values.
 The files plate_reader.csv and not_plate.csv are examples of the plate_reader and dna_column formats, respectively.

 # Arguments
-The function has eight arguments that can be changed.
+The function has eight arguments.
 ```
 # Name of csv file containing concentration values
 dna_file = 'plate_reader.csv'